noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 critical situation, but thanks to this magic, even someone like me who has almost no experience in combat can fight.

-However, as I had originally expected...It's still impossible to defeat it.
+However, as I had originally expected...
+It's still impossible to defeat it.
 Although the Black Bear does stagger from time to time, it doesn't do much damage at all, so even if I could maintain this magic for an hour, it would still be impossible to defeat it.